Introduction

 Proactive Maintenance

-Monitoring identifies the need for action early.
-Minimal manual intervention required.
+Monitoring flags the need for action early, with minimal manual intervention required.

 Quality Assurance